LuisCusihuaman/relevo-static-poc/docs/UX_APP.md

 ## Overview
 RELEVO is a digital medical handoff platform for Hospital Garrahan that implements the I-PASS methodology for safe, standardized patient care transitions between medical professionals.
 This documentation outlines the complete information architecture, user flows, and interaction patterns that enable healthcare professionals to conduct secure, efficient, and collaborative patient handovers.
 The platform emphasizes real-time collaboration, comprehensive documentation, and seamless workflow integration while maintaining strict medical data privacy and security standards.
-RELEVO is a digital medical handover platform for Hospital Garrahan that implements the I-PASS methodology.
-This documentation outlines the complete information architecture, user flows, and interaction patterns.

 ### **Feature Classification Key**